yetulaxman/containers-workflows/_hands-on/day4/snakemake-hello-world.md

 topic: snakemake
 title: Tutorial1 - Sankemake toy example
 ---
-Snakemake workflow, which is described in terms of rules that define how to create output files from input files, is one of the popular scientific workflows in the bioinformatics community.
+Snakemake workflow is one of the popular scientific workflows in the bioinformatics community.
 The workflow manager enables scalable and reproducible scientific pipelines as a series of chained rules.
 These reproducible workflows come with a fully-specified software environment.

 Snakemake is available as a module in Puhti supercomputing environment.
 And also, you can easily install it in the your own disk space (e.g., Projappl directory) if a specific version of snakemake is desired.
-The following session introduces a hello-world example using a pre-installed *snakemake* module on Puhti.
+The following session introduces a toy example using a pre-installed *snakemake* module on Puhti.

 ## Running Snakemake workflow with a pre-installed snakemake module on Puhti